algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 ## Week 6 (15-19 April 2024)

-The sixth week was for the preparation of the oral on Friday.
+The sixth week was for the preparation of the oral presentation on Friday.

 ## This week's topics